anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 == Description ==

 This plugin will let you add, remove and arrange the buttons that are shown on the Visual Editor toolbar.
-It includes 14 plugins for [TinyMCE](http://tinymce.com/) that are automatically enabled or disabled depending on what buttons are chosen.
+It includes 15 plugins for [TinyMCE](http://tinymce.com/) that are automatically enabled or disabled depending on what buttons are chosen.

 = Some of the features added by this plugin =

 * Support for creating and editing tables.
 * More options when inserting lists.
 * Search and Replace in the editor.
-* Abitity to set Font Family and Font Size.
+* Ability to set Font Family and Font Size.
 * And many others.

 With this plugin you will also be able to enable the TinyMCE menu.
 It is a convenient way to access a lot of features that are not used frequently.